 Resistance bands are an inexpensive type of fitness equipment that are basically elastic cords.
 You can use resistance bands during dips in two main ways.

 For resistance training beginners, regular bodyweight dips may be too hard.
-If this is that case you can use resistance bands to do assisted dips to work up to the regular version.
+If this is the case you can use big loop resistance bands to do assisted dips to work up to the regular version.